-- 3 Tablespoons butter olive oil for vegan
+- 3 Tablespoons unsalted butter, olive oil for vegan

 - Salt and pepper to taste

 - In a medium or large saucepan, combine stock, rice, salt, and bay leaves.
 Bring to a boil and simmer, uncovered, for 10-12 minutes until al dente (more depending on your wild rice blend).
 Rice will have absorbed most of the liquid, but should still be semi-liquidy.2 cups vegetable stock, 1 ¼ cups quick-cook wild rice blend, 2-3 bay leaves, Pinch of sea salt

 - While rice simmers, melt butter or heat olive oil into a large skillet, add onion and carrot, with a pinch of salt.
 Saute for approximately 3 minutes and add garlic.
 Add in dried herbs (rub between hands before adding to release flavors) and mushrooms.
 Saute for an additional 7 minutes, until mushrooms have cooked through, adding salt to taste.3 Tablespoons unsalted butter, 1 cup yellow onion, ¾ cup carrot, 2 cloves garlic, ¾ teaspoon dried parsley, ½ teaspoon dried thyme, 9 button mushrooms, Salt and pepper to taste

 - Add rice (with extra liquid) to vegetable mixture and stir to combine.
 Continue simmering for approximately 3-5 minutes, until rice is cooked through and remains moist, but not wet.